Canada is a huge country and the easiest and most flexible way to explore it is by car.

 A note about buying campervans and RVs

-RVs (motorhomes) are hugely popular; it sometimes like almost everyone seems to have in rural areas in Canada.
+RVs (motorhomes) are hugely popular in Canada; it sometimes feels like almost everyone has one in rural areas!

-Home converted campervans are have become much more popular over the last 4 or so years with the #vanlife movement.
+Home-converted campervans have become much more popular over the last 5 years with the #vanlife movement.

 Compared to when we first moved to Canada in 2011, reasonably priced mid-sized vans (from the Astro upwards) are harder to find than they used to.